toolness/mobile-microgame-maker/README.md

 build will be placed in the `build` directory, which you can deploy to any static web server or Amazon S3.

-## Adding Assets
+## Development Assets

-During development, microgame assets, such as spritesheets, sounds, and so on, are expected to be stored in a Google Spreadsheet, which allows content creators to add their assets without blocking on a developer.
+During development, microgame assets, such as spritesheets, sounds, and so on, are expected to be stored in a Google Spreadsheet, which allows content creators to add/change their assets without blocking on a developer.
 The spreadsheet can be loaded by adding `?spreadsheet=<key>` to the end of the MMM url, where `<key>` is the key for the spreadsheet.
 Alternatively, `?spreadsheet=on` can be supplied, in which case the [default assets spreadsheet][sheet] will be loaded.

+Assets added to the spreadsheet must be uploaded to a server that supports CORS.
+Images *must* be placed in a `img` directory, and sounds *must* be placed in a `sounds` directory.

 Note that any errors that occur while loading the sheet will be logged to the browser's developer console.

+## Production Assets

+When ready to deploy the assets to production as part of an optimized build, you'll want to run `node bin/fetch-assets.js [key]`.
+If `[key]` is not specified, then the default assets spreadsheet will be used.

+This script will regenerate `assets.json` based on the contents of the spreadsheet, and will copy all assets into the `assets` directory.
+After that, you can run `node bin/build-optimized.js` to generate the optimized build, which will include an appcache manifest instructing browsers to cache all assets for offline use.

 <!-- Links -->